APNIC-net/rpki-mft-number-demo/README.md

 #### Summary of current results

- - manifest-number-decrease
+ - manifest-number-reuse, manifest-number-regression
-    - FORT, OctoRPKI, Routinator, and rpki-client < 8.7 do not appear to check for this problem.
+    - FORT, OctoRPKI, Routinator, and rpki-client < 8.7 do not appear to check for these problems.
-    - rpki-client >= 8.7 reports an error when the manifest number decreases.
+    - rpki-client >= 8.7 reports errors for these problems.
  - manifest-number-largest-value
     - FORT and Routinator report generic errors on attempting to validate a manifest with the largest possible value.
-    - OctoRPKI appears to process the repository successfully, but does not check for reuse of the manifest number.
+    - OctoRPKI appears to process the repository successfully.
     - rpki-client appears to process the repository successfully.
-For versions < 8.7, it does not check for reuse of the manifest number, though it does in later versions.
  - manifest-number-too-large
     - FORT and Routinator report generic errors on attempting to validate a manifest with a value that is too large.